 To add a reaction (e.g. a thumbs up or heart icon) to a message click on the Add Reaction icon:

-Use the search box to find messages and replies that match the search terms that you enter.
-All channels that you are a member of in the current team are searched.
+Use the search box to find messages and replies that match the search terms entered.
+All Channels that you are a member of in the current Team are searched.

 Check out this fantastic [guide to Mattermost](https://rebeltoolkit.extinctionrebellion.uk/link/394#bkmrk-page-title)!